raulloy/raulloy/README.md

 - 🔭 I’m currently working on a new project to automatically create Facebook and Google campaign reports.
 - 🌱 I’m currently learning React and MongoDB.
 - ⚡ Fun fact:  I'm Raul, a lifelong learner with a passion for tackling new challenges.
-I'm equally at home exploring the latest data science techniques, tinkering with new technology, jamming on my piano, or hitting the field for a game of soccer.
+I'm equally at home exploring the latest development technologies and data science techniques, tinkering with new technology, jamming on my piano, or hitting the field for a game of soccer.
 With so many interests, it's no wonder I haven't settled on a career path yet!
 But I'm excited to see where my curiosity takes me next.

 <div><br>
   <picture>